e-h-dev/floral_design/README.md

 ### Basket Page

-The basket page shows all the items in the basket dispalying the price, sub total if more than one of each item is included, the delivey costs and the gran total.
-There is a small paragraph displayed if the shopper did not reach the free delivery threshold tellinh the shopper how much more to spend to get free delivery.
+The basket page shows all the items in the basket displaying the price, sub total if more than one of each item is included, the delivey costs and the grand total.
+There is a small paragraph displayed if the shopper did not reach the free delivery threshold, telling the shopper how much more to spend to get free delivery.
 Below that is the button to secure checkout.

 ![image of basket page](assets/readme-images/page-images/basket-page.png)

 ### Checkout Page

 The checkout page displays a summary of the basket and costs.
 The is a form to fill for payment and delivery details.
 At the bottom is the stripe credit card from after filling in the form the submit payment button is clicked.
-The from style on the checkout page is deliberately different to the forms across the site, to differentiate that the form will lead to a charge.
+The form style on the checkout page is deliberately different to the forms across the site, to show that this form will lead to a charge.
 This is a better UX practice.

 ![image of checkout page](assets/readme-images/page-images/checkout-page.png)